Howard Schnellenberger, 87, Miami, Louisville coach, dies - WTMJ

 At all three schools, Schnellenberger disproved doubters.
 He revived the sport at Miami and Louisville and started the program at Florida Atlantic during a coaching career that spanned a half century.

-Schnellenberger died Saturday at 87.
-FAU announced his death and said he recently had been in a care center in South Florida.
+Schnellenberger died Saturday at 87 in Boca Raton, Florida.
+FAU announced his death and said he recently had been in a care center.

 Schnellenberger had a career record below .500, but when it came to building, he was a winner.
 His legacy includes on-campus stadiums at Louisville and Florida Atlantic.